michodgs25/1-health/README.md

 ### Testing - iiiiii.
 Tested html and css code formatting with https://validator.w3.org/.
 Only one formatting error, otherwise code is up to standard.

-## Testing the site on different screen sizes:

-The site is compatible with laptop and tablet screens, improvements to be made to mobile screen devices, used developer tools and the site is compatible with.

 ### Testing summary of device screens:
 The sites links and interactive media all works as intended, the logo stays in the same position across all screen sizes.
 Navigation is consistent.